italomaia/flask-empty/README.md

 Blueprints
 ==========
 Add your blueprints through the src/config.ConfigClass.BLUEPRINTS.
-A blueprint can be added using the path to the associated Blueprint instance like **blog.views.app** where blog.views are the module path and app is the variable name.
+A blueprint can be add using the path to the associated Blueprint instance like **blog.app** where **blog** is a blueprint module and **app** is a blueprint instance.
+See **examples/blog_example** for a "full example".

 SQLAlchemy
 ==========